JasonEricZhan/algorithm_of_machine-learning/README.md

 1.logist_reg_gradient_by_hand.py: logistic regression use gradient descent to optimize and also show the decision boundary

-2.back_propagation_ann.py: artificial neuro network implement backpropagate algorithm
+2.back_propagation_ann.py: artificial neural network implement backpropagate algorithm

 ( first layer is tanh , second layer is softmax)